Gustolandia/carsurfing/README.md

 ## Carsurfing App

-- Maven project with two modules, both being Spring boot apps.
+- Maven project with three modules, all being Spring boot apps.
 - Functionality can be tested using docker-compose.
 - To make changes, checkout local branch.
 - Push to master only after making sure the functionality is working after testing manually with the services deployed in Docker containers.